The Sound of Organ Pipes

 Classical MusicA Language of Abstract Communication

-Classical music is one of the great achievements of Western Civilization.
+Music ranks among the great achievements of Western Civilization.
 Its roots trace back to ancient Greece and early Christian chants as well as secular folk music.
 It was scientifically studied and developed and instruments were invented and painstakingly developed by skilled craftsmen.
+New notes needed to be added to the octave and difficult questions about tuning had to answered.
 Genius composers devoted their lives to exploiting the infinite varieties of possible sounds.
-Difficult questions about tuning had to answered and for a time there was a stream of new notes that needed to be added to the octave.
-Choirs of a thousand voices assembled and instruments weighing many tons have been built.
-The masses of the world today take it all for granted, but after years of experience, a trained musician has a deep appreciation for what has been done.
+Choirs of hundreds and even thousands of voices assembled and instruments weighing many tons were built.
+As in the apex of all great civilizations, masses of people turn up their noses at what came before, but those immerse themselves in music develop a deep appreciation for the wonder our musical heritage.

 Classical music is a medium of communication, a sophisticated language in which feelings, emotions and abstract ideas are communicated.
-Sometimes the meaning can be put into words, sometimes it applies differently according to our circumstances in life, sometimes attempts to define its meanings seem to short-change it.
-Rhythms, keys and modulations, themes and forms, tonal colors and textual effects and phrasing all contribute to meaning in classical music.
-Fashion and popularity do not affect it; it transcends culture and creeds and political movements.
+Sometimes music's meaning can expressed in words, sometimes it affects us differently as circumstances in life change, and frequently attempts to define its meaning fall far short of its real majesty.
+Rhythms, keys and modulations, themes and forms, tonal colors and textual effects, phrasing and the performer's interpretation all contribute to the musical experience.
+It transcends culture and creeds, political movements and fad and fashion.

 As with all things of value, the power of music is experienced little with casual effort on the part of the listener.
 Great music is full of details important to its effect at risk of going unpreceived.
 An oration delivered in a foreign language could be full of passion and emotion, but those who don't understand the language would miss most of the meaning.
 Opening our ears to the details deepens the magic of the experience.